dhanvina/Django-Web-Development-Tutorial/README.md

  * You can create a Django app within a project using the <b>python manage.py startapp</b> command.
  * This command generates a directory for the app with a predefined structure and files such as models.py, views.py, and urls.py.
 You can then customize and extend the app according to your application's requirements.

+4. <b>python manage.py startapp app_name</b> - By using the command python manage.py startapp <app_name>, where <app_name> is the name you provide for your app, you will generate a new Django app within your project.
+This command performs the following actions:

+ * Creates a new directory for your app: The command creates a new directory with the specified <app_name>, this directory will contain all the files and modules specific to your app.

+ * Generates necessary files and directories: Inside the app directory, the command generates several files and directories with a predefined structure:

+   * __init__.py: This empty file indicates that the app directory is a Python package and allows other modules to be imported from within this directory.
+   * admin.py: This file is used for registering models with the Django admin interface.
+You can define how your app's models should be displayed and managed in the admin interface.
+   * apps.py: This file contains the app configuration, including the name and any additional settings specific to the app.
+   * models.py: This file is where you define your app's data models using Django's Object-Relational Mapping (ORM).
+You can define database tables, fields, relationships, and behavior of your app's data objects.
+   * tests.py: This file is meant for writing test cases for your app.
+You can define unit tests, integration tests, and other tests to ensure the functionality of your app.
+   * views.py: This file is used for defining the views or endpoints of your app.
+Views handle incoming requests, process data, and return responses.

+ * Registers the app in the project's settings: When you create a new app using startapp, it automatically adds the app to the project's list of installed apps in the settings.py file.
+This ensures that your app is recognized and integrated into the Django project.

+- project-name/
+  - app-name/
+    - migrations/
+      - __init__.py
+    - __init__.py
+    - admin.py
+    - apps.py
+    - models.py
+    - tests.py
+    - views.py
+  - project-name/
+    - __init__.py
+    - asgi.py
+    - settings.py
+    - urls.py
+    - wsgi.py
+  - manage.py